 - Highlighting the cheeks and making them stand out more

 - Eliminating crow’s feet

 Keep in mind that these are only some of the ways a dermal filler can help you.
 To get a more detailed description of what a filler can accomplish in your specific case, make sure to consult a doctor.

 But what are they made out of?

 A great question!
 But not an easy one to answer.
-While most available dermal fillers on the market are made out of hyaluronic acid, not all of them are.
+While most available dermal fillers on the market are made out of HA, not all of them are.
 There are some fillers made out of collagen, which can be either taken from live animals or produced in a laboratory.
 There are also ones created out of body fat, made specifically for every individual patient from their own sample.

 There are also so-called “synthetic” fillers, made out of biosynthetic polymers.
 This category also includes a range of different substances used as a filler, with most of them having different qualities.
 For example, calcium hydroxylapatite works in a different way to the other ones – it stimulates your own collagen and boosts its production to enhance facial features.

 Sadly, they are not.
 It is a very hard task to acheive results that are permanent when it comes to cosmetic treatment, and doing so may even prove to be dangerous.
 But do not worry, dermal fillers still last a long time, and some may even leave permanent visible effects on your skin.